8 alternative first dance ideas for your wedding

 Just have a first song

 If you really don’t fancy doing a first dance but would like a ‘first song’ to kick off the party then do that.
-We recently had a couple who chose to do this.
+I recently had a couple who chose to do this.
 The song they chose was ‘Summer of 69’ by Bryan Adams.
-After bringing all the guests in the evening function room we slammed in the song at full volume and that was it, the dance floor was full and the party was officially started!
+After bringing all the guests in the evening function room I slammed in the song at full volume and that was it, the dance floor was full and the party was officially started!

-Top tip: Confetti canons are always awesome!
+Top tip: Confetti cannons are always awesome!

 (Photo by Nicki Shea Photography)